-From a work environment and group of coworkers, I offer and expect to cooperate based on three principles: mutual respect, trust and openness.
-This can manifest in a variety of ways: honesty (to be able to share your opinions or ideas without fear of being shot down), flexibility (as long as you don't undercommit and fulfill your commitments, you don't have to follow a strict schedule or procedure), team spirit (coworkers support each other, make decisions together, refrain from gossip, ...)
 How I experience my work environment is no doubt the primary contributing factor which determines how productive and valuable I can be.
+My expectation from a work environment and group of coworkers is to cooperate based on three principles: mutual respect, trust and openness.
+This can manifest in a variety of ways: honesty (to be able to share your opinions or ideas without fear of derision), flexibility (as long as you fulfill your commitments and don't undercommit, you don't have to follow a strict schedule or too many procedures), team spirit (coworkers support each other, make decisions together, refrain from gossip, ...)
 But rather than going in depth on this subject here, let me sum it up by stating that I subscribe to the core commitments.
 (If you haven't heard of them, I recommend this read!)

 What do I have to offer?